Free expat tax extension icon

 Why move to Portugal?

-• Safety: Portugal consistently ranks as one of the safest countries globally, with low crime rates.
+• Safety: Portugal is consistently described in current official references as one of the safest countries in the world.

 Visa options for US citizens